Tong-Chen/tong-chen.github.com/_posts/2014-02-20-backup-data-with-rdiff_backup.md

   * Deletes all information concerning file versions which have not been current for 2 weeks by running `rdiff-backup --remove-older-than 2W --force destination_dir`.
 Note that an existing file which has not changed for a year will still be preserved.
 But a file which was deleted 15 days ago can not be restored after this command.
 Normally one should use `--force` since it is used to delete multiple increments at the same time which `--remove-older-than` refuses to do by default.
   * Only keeps the last n rdiff-backup sessions by running `rdiff-backup --remove-older-than 20B --force destination_dir`.

+* Statistics

+  * Lists increments in given golder by `rdiff-backup --list-increments destination_dir/`.
+  * Lists of files changed in last 5 days by `rdiff-backup --list-changed-since 5D destination_dir/`.
+  * Compare the difference between source and bak by `rdiff-backup --compare user@host::source-dir destination_dir`
+  * Compare the sifference between source and bak (as it was two weeks ago) by `rdiff-backup --compare-at-time 2W user@host::source-dir destination_dir`.

 #### References
 * [rdiff-backup](http://www.nongnu.org/rdiff-backup/index.html)
 * [duplicity](http://www.nongnu.org/duplicity/)